OnsRG/arabic-hadith-search/README.md

-# Modern Arabic Hadith Retrieval — combining lexical and semantic search to handle nuanced queries in Arabic
+# Modern Arabic Hadith Retrieval — a semantic search approach

 This project is a **modern Hadith retrieval engine** designed to improve search quality for Arabic text.
 It combines **lexical retrieval** (BM25) with **semantic retrieval** (ColBERT) to handle nuanced Arabic queries and return highly relevant Hadith passages.